peterbe/go-medlem/README.md

 **THIS PROJECT IS IN PROTOTYPAL STAGES**

 This project aims to set up a server for HTTP interfacing with LDAP.
-Two core feature areas:

-1) Be able to ask simple questions in HTTP GET and get a simple JSON response.
+Core functionality: Be able to ask simple questions in HTTP GET and get a simple JSON response.
 For example "Is example@example.org still an employee of Example inc?"

-2) If changes to membership happens, notify, by HTTP POST those who are concerned to know this.

 About the name
 --------------